agdturner/mxg/README.md

 ## Instructions for developers/contributors

-Currently contributions only from those involved directly in the MXG development project are welcome.
-Following release of version 1 contributions from the community will be welcomed in the usual way and more detailed guidance on how best to contribute will be released.
+Currently, contributions are only welome from those involved directly in the onlgoing MXG development project that started in January 2024.
+Following release of Version 1 contributions from the community will be welcomed in the usual way and more detailed guidance on how best to contribute will be released.

 Microsoft Visual Studio Code with the Copilot extension has been used to develop the code which is mostly TypeScript.

 Node and Parcel2 are used to bundle everything together.

+To test things out, then please fork this repository.
+To get your own GitHub Pages version and PWA deployment working, then ensure that GitHub Pages is enabled for your forked repository and this should be available via:
+`https://<github_username>.github.io/<forked_repository_name>/dist/main/` where `<github_username>` is your username and `<forked_repository_name>` is the name of your forked repository.

 ### Dependencies:
 - Node > 20.11.0